debl9/Honours_glinternet/README.md

-# Appendix for Honours Project: GLINTERNET - A regularised approach to identify significant variables and interactions in personal
+# Honours Project Appendix: GLINTERNET - A regularised approach to identify significant variables and interactions in personal loan data.
-loan data.

 ## Introduction
 This page contains the supporting content in my Honours statistics thesis regarding hierarchical group-lasso